-6.1.2 Hybrid Log-Gamma (HLG)
+6.1.2 Hybrid Log-Gamma (HLG) and HLG10

 Another HDR transfer function defined is "Hybrid Log-Gamma" (HLG) proposed by the BBC and NHK.
 This is defined as a camera capture transfer curve, or OETF.
-This curve was designed to provide HDR while maintaining a degree of compatibility with legacy SDR displays.
+This curve was designed to provide HDR while maintaining a degree of compatibility with SDR/BT.2020 displays.
 The HLG curve has been specified in BT.2100 [5].

-For 10-bit representation, BT.2100 [5] specifies Black at code 64, and Peak at code 940.
+The Ultra HD Forum has defined the term HLG10 as HLG with 10-bit representation, Black at code 64, and Peak at code 940.